 - Tooth decay: If a wisdom tooth does not come in properly, it becomes easy for bacteria to get trapped.

-Our wisdom teeth dentists can let you know whether your wisdom teeth are likely to cause any issues for you down the line.
+Our dentists can let you know whether your wisdom teeth are likely to cause any issues for you down the line.
 You can then choose how you would like to proceed.

 Wisdom Teeth Removal Recovery

-Depending on which form of sedation our dentists suggest, you may need to be driven home after your.
+Depending on the type of procedure our dentists suggest, you may need to be driven home after your recovery process, avoid using straws or smoking cigarettes, as these will prevent the sutures from healing properly..
 For the first 24 hours after your oral surgery, you’ll want to eat soft foods and avoid brushing the area.
-Throughout the recovery process, avoid using straws or smoking cigarettes, as these will prevent the sutures from healing properly.
+Throughout the

-For wisdom teeth removal in Holland, MI, count on the oral surgery dentists at Lakeshore Dentistry!
-Our team has experience with dental extractions and we’ll be happy to walk you through the wisdom teeth removal process.
-Set up an appointment by giving our office a call at (616) 399-3946 today.
+For wisdom teeth removal, you can count on the dentists at the Lakeshore Dentistry & Implant Center!
+Our team has experience with dental extractions will be happy to walk you through the wisdom teeth removal process.
+To request an appointment with one of our Holland dentists, call (616) 399-3946.